projetoalfobre/a-mapoteca/_posts/2024-02-09-mapa-das-olarias-e-ceramistas.markdown

 author: Nelson Gonçalves
 ---

 This is an online map about portuguese potters and potteries.
 It's a work in progress and a collective project, meaning that more than one person is currently working on it.
-It will be updated according to the plan below and when we have the time.
+It will be updated according to the plan below and as frequently as possible.

 - [x] Collect the artists list provided by the [Portuguese Association of Cities and Villages of Ceramics](https://ceramicadeportugal.pt/)
 - [ ] v1.0 Georeference the addresses of the shops/artists from the above list (ongoing)